 - Chop the green onions (2 stalks).

-Heat 2 tbsp sesame oil in a wok over high heat.
+Heat 2 tablespoon sesame oil in a wok over high heat.

-When the oil is hot and shimmery, add 2 tbsp chopped garlic and fry till lightly browned (8-10 seconds).
+When the oil is hot and shimmery, add 2 tablespoon chopped garlic and fry till lightly browned (8-10 seconds).

-Add 1 cup cubed onions and 2 tsp finely chopped ginger and saute for 30-40 seconds.
+Add 1 cup cubed onions and 2 teaspoon finely chopped ginger and saute for 30-40 seconds.

 Now add all the vegetables to the wok and saute for a minute.